top of page

 Our Mandate

 Governance at the Canadian Centre for Sculpture (CCS) is foundational to our commitment to transparency and public trust.
-By establishing a leadership framework, we ensure that our national mandate, the preservation and advancement of sculptural arts, remains aligned with domestic cultural priorities and international institutional standards.
+By establishing a leadership framework, we ensure that our national mandate, the preservation and advancement of sculptural arts, remains aligned with domestic cultural priorities and national institutional standards.

 Our responsibilities extend beyond administrative oversight; they encompass the stewardship of Canada’s sculptural heritage.
 Through a clear structure of accountability, the Centre empowers artists and researchers, facilitating a global dialogue that respects traditional techniques while embracing contemporary innovation and inquiry.